 HOME funds committed to the State of Tennessee, through THDA, will be allocated as promulgated in the State of Tennessee's Consolidated Plan, as amended.
-THDA will spend up to ten percent of its HOME allocation for administrative and planning expenses.
-THDA will use three percent of these funds for its own administrative expenses.
-The remaining seven-percent is available to pay the administrative costs of local governments and non-profit grant recipients.
-The balance of the THDA FY 2008-2009 HOME allocation will be divided as follows:
+THDA will spend up to ten percent (10%) of its HOME allocation for administrative and planning expenses.
+THDA will use three percent (3%) of these funds for its own administrative expenses.
+The remaining seven percent (7%) is available to pay the administrative costs of local governments and non-profit grant recipients.
+The balance of THDA's FY 2009 HOME allocation will be divided as follows:

 CHDO Set-aside.
 Fifteen percent (15%) of the total allocation will be reserved for eligible applications from CHDOs outside the local participating jurisdictions or from CHDOs located in local participating jurisdictions, but proposing projects outside the local participating jurisdictions.
-Beginning with the 2008 grant year, THDA will accept applications for the CHDO set-aside for projects in Clarksville, Jackson, Knox County and Shelby County.
+THDA will also accept applications for the CHDO set-aside for projects in Clarksville, Jackson, Knox County and Shelby County.
 The THDA HOME funding to successful applicants for projects in these four jurisdictions will be reduced by the amount of funding the CHDO receives from the local participating jurisdiction to keep within the \$500,000 maximum grant.
-THDA may spend up to seven percent of the CHDO set-aside for CHDO operating expenses.
+THDA may spend up to seven percent (7%) of the CHDO set-aside for CHDO operating expenses.
 Funds not committed to CHDOs within 24 months will be recaptured by HUD.
-If in the opinion of THDA, the applications submitted do not represent CHDOs with viable proposals or with the organizational potential to comply with all HOME affordability requirements, THDA may choose not to award all of the FY 2008 CHDO funds in the current application round.
+If in the opinion of THDA, the applications submitted do not represent CHDOs with viable proposals or with the organizational potential to comply with all HOME affordability requirements, THDA may choose not to award all of the FY 2009 CHDO funds in the current application round.

 Special Needs Set-aside.
 Ten percent (10%) of the total allocation will be reserved for eligible applicants proposing special needs projects.
 Special needs projects include, but are not limited to, housing designed for persons with an unusual need due to a condition that can be either a permanent or temporary disability.
+Special Needs applications must include documentation of on-going support services.
 In a mixed project, over one half of the units must be targeted to special needs households to be considered a special needs project.
-Projects targeted to the elderly are not considered special needs projects.
+Projects targeted to the elderly or homeowner rehabilitation projects are not considered special needs projects.
 Special needs projects will be scored and ranked on a separate special needs matrix.
-See Eligible Activities,-Section C, Special Needs-Housing for additional information.
+See Eligible Activities, Section C, Special Needs Housing for additional information.
 If there are not enough applicants for the Special Needs Set-aside, the remaining funds will be combined with the funds in the Regional Allocation.

 Regional Allocation.
-The remaining 65% of the HOME funds will be allocated regionally, based upon the percentage of low-income households outside the local participating jurisdictions.
-Counties will be grouped in regions that correspond to the existing nine development districts across the state with three regions in each
+The remaining sixty-five percent (65%) of the HOME funds will be allocated regionally, based upon the percentage of low-income households outside the local participating jurisdictions.
+Counties will be grouped in regions that correspond to the existing nine development districts across the state with three regions in each Grand Division.

-Grand Division.
 There will be a matrix for each region and the applicants will be scored, ranked and funded until the funds are used.
 There will be a \$750,000 maximum grant per county in each region, and grants will be reduced proportionately should there be multiple successful applicants from the same county with a minimum grant of \$250,000.
+The THDA Board of Directors may, however, award less than \$250,000 should there be more than three successful applicants from the same county.
 In the event that a region is not able to utilize its total allocation, the funds would be reallocated within the Grand Division, and the unfunded applicants from the other two regions would compete for the remaining funds in a Grand Division matrix.